aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

      - Begin with parts of the times table with products less than or equal to 20, and the 5 times table (up to 9), and encourage the students to use their fingers (and segments of fingers, and toes if feasible), and use smaller operand as multiplier.
      - Next introduce 10 and 11 times table (up to 10) due to their simplicity.
      - Can then introduce graphical "divide-and-conquer grid" technique (e.g. divide into two halves or four quadrants), as precursor to grid or standard multiplication algorithm, in which operands are small enough so that distributive property and multiplication tables can be applied, even for computing 6, 7, 8 and 9 times tables.
-     - Present integer division as sharing without bias (hence a common quotient) or cheating (hence remainder must be smaller than divisor).
+     - Present integer division as sharing money without bias (hence a common quotient) or cheating (hence remainder must be smaller than divisor).

   6. Teach alternative to fraction arithmetic without LCMs, HCFs, equivalent fractions and prime numbers.
      - Inspired by [Anita's way of adding fractions with different denominators](http://mathpractices.edc.org/pdf/Anitas_Way_to_Add_Fractions_with_Unlike_Denominators.pdf).